Samuel W. Koster: Later life

 Following his demotion, Koster was reassigned as deputy commander of Maryland's Aberdeen Proving Ground, in charge of Army weapons testing.
 He retired from the military in November 1973 with the rank of brigadier general.
 His decorations included the Silver Star, Bronze Star Medal, and Legion of Merit.
 After his retirement, Koster worked for 12 years as an executive vice president for the power transmission division of Koppers and Hanson Industries in Baltimore.
 In this role, Koster was responsible for the oversight of electricity plants in the United States and Canada.
 In 33 years of retired life, Koster never spoke publicly about the My Lai massacre, and never indicated any shame or regret for his attempts at covering it up.
 He lived out the rest of his days in Maryland.

-Death and burial
+Personal life

 He died in Annapolis on January 23, 2006.
 He is buried at West Point Cemetery, Sec.
 18, Row G, Grave 084B.
 Koster never regained the highest rank he had attained in the U.S. Army—major general—but it was engraved on his headstone regardless.

-Family

 In 1943, Koster married Cherie Kadgihn (1922–2018), who was originally from Iowa City, Iowa.
 They were the parents of five children—sons Samuel Jr., Robert, and Jack, all of whom became U.S. Army officers, and daughters Susanne Henley-Ross and Nancy Sroka.